Healthy Hydrants Guidelines

 and/or the municipal water lines by improper operation.

-*Fire doubles in size about every 30
+Fast developing fires, double in size every 30 seconds

 ***A dry hydrant is